Ferdinand Porsche: Auto Union racing car

 Having obtained state funds, Auto Union bought Hochleistungs Motor GmbH and hence the P-Wagen Project for 75,000 ℛℳ, relocating the company to Chemnitz.
 As Porsche became more involved with the construction of the Wolfsburg factory, he handed over his racing projects to his son, Ferry.
 The dominance of the Silver Arrows of both brands was only stopped by the outbreak of World War II in 1939.

 Military vehicles

+Adolf Hitler had discussed the possibility of military application of the Volkswagen with Porsche as early as April 1934.
+A Porsche brochure in 1934 said a "car must be suitable not only for personal use, but also for transport and particular military purposes."
+It was not until January 1938 that high-ranking Heereswaffenamt officials formally approached him about designing an inexpensive, lightweight military transport vehicle that could operate reliably both on- and off-road, in even the most extreme conditions.

+Full-scale production of the Type 82 Kübelwagen started in February 1940, as soon as the VW factories had become operational.
+When Volkswagen production ceased by the end of the war, 50,435 Kübelwagen vehicles were produced, and the vehicle proved surprisingly capable, adaptable, and durable.
+The Kübelwagen became a ubiquitous military implement and had a similar impact on the German army as did the jeep for the Americans.